 PHILODENDRON – Philodendrons are the classic houseplant that nearly everyone has encountered at some point in their life.
 It’s practically a no-fail houseplant because of how easy it is to take care of.
 You can grow philodendrons just about anywhere.
 They can be grown in a hanging basket, up a trellis, or simply a standard pot.

 CALATHEA – This bold and beautiful plant requires a little love and attention than most houseplants.
 While it loves low to medium light, it does love higher humidity areas like a bathroom or kitchen.
-So make sure to keep it out of direct sun and it’s soil moist (but not soaking wet) and you’ll have a gorgeous looking plant for many years!
+So make sure to keep it out of the direct sun, and its soil moist (but not soaking wet), and you’ll have a gorgeous looking plant for many years!

 POTHOS – Pothos plants are by far the perfect houseplant for all beginners.
 It super easy-to-grow, it’s easy to propagate, and they’ll look beautiful.
-Pothos require no special care because they tolerate low light, low humidity and the possible missed watering.
-These are perfect for office buildings because they grow just fine under florescent lighting.
+Pothos require no special care because they tolerate low light, low humidity, and the possible missed watering.
+These are perfect for office buildings because they grow just fine under fluorescent lighting.